 The National Kinship Care Strategy also included a commitment by the Department for Education to commission new research to explore applications and therapies provided as part of the Fund to see how it is used (or not) by kinship families, with a view to informing further development.
 The status of this is unknown.

-The government’s failure to provide any information about the future of the ASGSF prior to its expiry is deeply concerning.
-It is also immensely frustrating at a time when local authorities are being encouraged by the Department to review the therapeutic support available to kinship carers and their children given the new legal duty to publish a kinship local offer within the Children’s Wellbeing and Schools Bill; legislation suggests this should include signposting to “services relating to health and wellbeing” and information about the ASGSF is the only specific content included in the therapeutic support section of information on the kinship local offer within kinship care statutory guidance.
+This turbulence is also immensely frustrating at a time when local authorities are being encouraged by the Department to review the therapeutic support available to kinship carers and their children given the new legal duty to publish a kinship local offer within the Children’s Wellbeing and Schools Bill; legislation suggests this should include signposting to “services relating to health and wellbeing” and information about the ASGSF is the only specific content included in the therapeutic support section of information on the kinship local offer within kinship care statutory guidance.
+The very support which local authorities are expected to signpost to is now being eroded.

 Renaming of the Fund in isolation also represents a misdiagnosis of why eligible kinship families are not applying to or accessing therapeutic support through the Fund.
 We have found that only 1 in 7 eligible kinship carers have accessed support via the ASGSF, with many highlighting that social workers themselves aren’t confident in nor have the time to submit an application, and that even when an assessment is carried out and some support offered, agreed providers often don’t have the knowledge and understanding of kinship care to deliver support tailored to the unique needs and circumstances of kinship families.
 As such, we welcome further research into applications and use of the Fund by kinship families.